lasamlai/peg_syntax/README.md

 ## Installation

-To install this package write the bellow term in swipl terminal.
+To install this package write the bellow term in the swipl REPL.

 ```prolog
 ?- pack_install(peg_syntax).